Atsuyo64/ai-tournament/README.md

 - `YourGame::State` and `YourGame::Action` must implement `FromStr` and `ToString`
 - The agent must connect to the provided TCP port and handle communication over the stream
-- The agent logic MUST TERMINATE before the configured timeout
+- The agent's select_action call must complete before the action timeout, or it will be forcefully terminated.